kailinkoch/baywheels-project/README.md

 ### Goals
 I wanted to visualize how bike share traffic in SF changed with COVID-19.
 Using publicly available data from Lyft's BayWheels program, I mapped the number of rides initiated by zip code by week for 2020.

-Research question : How has BayWheels bike ride behavior changed as a result of COVID-19?
+Research question : How has COVID-19 changed BayWheels user behavior?

 ### Steps
 - Pulled CSVs from Jan-Jun 2020 into Dataframe